dwengovzw/learning_content/learning_objects/english/exercises/general/0033_led_oef3/index.md

 ---
 ## Led

-OPGAVE 3
+EXERCISE 3

-Laat alle leds een halve seconde flikkeren in numerieke volgorde.
-Dit betekent dat led 0 eerst brandt en dan uitgaat wanneer led 1 gaat branden, led 1 uitgaat wanneer led 2 gaat branden ...
+Make all LEDs flicker for half a second in numerical order.
+This means that LED 0 should turn on and then turn off when LED 1 turns on, LED 1 turns off when LED 2 turns on, and so on.